 As such, this reset is not about dampening pitta or stopping the arrival of vata.
 It’s about living harmoniously with both, and simplifying our external world—the food and other stimuli we consume, the activities we engage in, and the company we keep—so pitta and vata become their refined versions, tejas and prana—that which feed our ojas and provide the grounding, sweet, nourishing substance that keeps us safe while we introspect, replenish, and revitalize our body, mind, and spirit.

 How the Reset Works

 For 10 days, you’ll be supported by me and fellow spirit-seekers in a gradual downshift of our physical, mental, and emotional energy that aligns with the rhythm of nature.
 By embracing this period of release, elimination, and refinement, we not only gain a greater appreciation for all of the creativity and productivity of the past year, but also make space (with the help of vata) for new energy to fill the beautiful container of our lives.

 Together, we will go through the three stages of a classical Ayurvedic cleanse, modified to do safely at home, and share our experiences and reflections around letting go of what no longer serves us and returning to a place in our bodies that feels like home.

 - 3 live zoom sessions (recordings will be provided)

-- Original recipes, ingredient lists, and curated resources for food items and products to be used throughout the season
+- A beautifully designed packet of information, recipes, ingredient lists, and curated resources for food items and products to be used throughout the season

-- 15% discount on kitchari kits from Divya’s Kitchen
+- Discount on kitchari kits and other items from Divya’s Kitchen and Banyan Botanicals

 - Option to add a one-on-one health consultation with Jennifer to personalize your reset experience

-A Seasonal Reset is Right for You If You Feel:
+A Seasonal Reset Is For You If You Experience: